 - Outdated Reports – In order to make educated decisions about the business, it is essential to have access to up-to-date reports.
 How can you know for certain if the business is profitable or not without the latest financial data?
 Financial reports need to be current to provide accurate insights into the economic condition of the company, cost drivers, profit centers and other important information.
 Without updated reports, the company is at risk of making bad decisions, which may have negative financial consequences in the future.

 The DIY mindset is one that opens the door to new interests, education and realizations.
 However, when it comes to your company’s financial situation it is important to know when to call in an expert who can not only prevent errors but also offer value-added advice to optimize your process.
-If you are concerned about your bookkeeping process or are feeling frustrated with poor reporting, Keep can help!
+If you are concerned about your bookkeeping process or are facing common DIY bookkeeping challenges, or feeling frustrated with poor reporting, Keep can help!
 Through a simple consultation, we can assess your situation and determine the best course of action for your business.